-Testosterone exists in the body in many different forms, so it must be tested in two different ways: as free testosterone and total testosterone.
+Testosterone exists in the body in many different forms, so it must be tested in two different ways: free testosterone and total testosterone.

 Total testosterone is also known as serum testosterone because it is measured through blood serum testing.
 Your total testosterone level provides an overall profile of your testosterone count.
 Your doctor can use this test to effectively assess whether you could benefit from bioidentical hormone replacement therapy treatment.

 Free testosterone, on the other hand, only accounts for 2% of all testosterone in your body.
 It is the small portion of testosterone that moves readily through the cells that need testosterone to function properly.
 A simple blood test can measure your free testosterone level and help your concierge doctor identify the best treatments to reverse your symptoms.